react-cosmos/react-cosmos/docs/MIGRATION_V6.md

 # React Cosmos 6 migration guide

-> We're using this opportunity to migrate from Slack to Discord so please join in on Discord as you go through this journey.
+> We're also migrating our community from Slack to Discord.
+[Join our brand new Discord Server](https://discord.gg/3X95VgfnW5) to interact with fellow Cosmonauts.

 ## Installation